 Connection defines between which connectors do we want to do requests, what kind of requests and to specify mapping between them.
 This is a core element of the application.
 The list of connections displays a title, a description, and connectors’ titles.

-Adding/updating connection consist of three steps: direction, mode, and methods.
-There is an explanation tour for creating connection.
-The direction page has two fields: title and connectors.They are both required.
-The title must be unique, it is checking before going to the next page.
+Adding connection has three steps: direction, mode, and methods.
+Updating connection has just one methods.
+The direction page has three fields: title, description and connectors.
+Title and connectors are required.
+The title must be unique, it is checking before performing an action (add/update).
 The connectors are two: from connector and to connector.
 The options are loaded from the connectors list.

 If the response is in json format and array, then you can choose the whole array or only a specific element in the array typing [arrayIndex].
 It means to take the element with the specified index.
 To choose the whole array you need to type [*].
 If the response is in xml format then you can also reference to the attribute of the xml tag.
 Just type @ and if the xml tag has attributes they will be popped up and you can select one.
 You choose method, fill out the parameter and click plus button.
 The parameter comes from the invoker.
 If it exists there, you will see it after typing the third symbol in the input field as a select popup block.

 When you create an operator there are two options: if and loop. if operator does a condition before performance.
 You should define here also a reference, choose a condition operation and set with what are you doing to compare.

 loop operator makes request in the loop under conditions that you define.